Western Michigan Broncos men's basketball

 The Western Michigan Broncos men's basketball team represents Western Michigan University in Kalamazoo, Michigan.
-The school's team competes in the Mid-American Conference (MAC) and are coached by Dwayne Stephens.
+The school's team competes in the Mid-American Conference (MAC) and are coached by Kahil Fennell.
 The team last played in the NCAA Division I men's basketball tournament in 2014.

 Postseason

 NCAA tournament results

 The Broncos have appeared in four NCAA Tournaments.
 Their combined record is 2–4.